 Interestingly enough, the researchers concluded that of all the potential health benefits associated with ecklonia cava extract, the most potential could relate to its anti-carcinogenic effects.
 We’d recommend reading the full study to learn more.

-For those interested in using berberine, oxymatrine, or ecklonia cava there is one supplement which contains all three, Elixir by Hydrapharm.
+For those interested in using berberine, oxymatrine, ecklonia cava tor cinnamon, there is one supplement which contains all four, Elixir by Hydrapharm.

 Male Health & Testosterone - Crucial to Fighting Infection

 Generally, as we age, levels of male hormones decline, this being one reason our ability to maintain optimal fitness and health is compromised as we age.
 A number of studies support the fact that testosterone or similar types of androgens such as androstenediol play a crucial role in combating influenza, augmenting immune system response, counteracting cortisol rises, and improving survival rates while helping to explain why elderly males suffer disproportionately from respiratory infections compared to younger men.

 Indeed, evidence shows that by increasing levels of testosterone you can both reduce the severity of respiratory infections and reduce mortality.
 Furthermore, with increasing awareness of the role of inflammation as a key factor in driving disease severity and mortality, one study showed that lowered levels of testosterone, resulted in greater inflammation and mortality after influenza infection.

 One last thing to consider is that research showing that both young males (<age 20) and eldery men (>age 80) have a higher rate of hospitalisation and mortality which appears to suggest it is the level of circulating androgens like testosterone that is correlated with infection severity, potentially more than age, at least with some pathogens.